Three Ways to Activate Young Men for Workplace Gender Equality

 You may be saying to yourself, “Awareness?
 We don’t need men to be aware, we need them to act!”
 I agree.
 Awareness is no substitute for action.
 The reason why I’m writing about awareness, however, is that there are so many valuable resources already that are focused on specific actions that men can take to make the workplace more equitable for women.
 These resources include reducing bias in hiring, creating equitable and flexible work-life policies, advocating for companies to build inclusive infrastructure like lactation rooms for new moms, creating an inclusive culture with gender-neutral social outings, and assessing whether your company has a gender-based pay gap and removing it.
 There are relatively fewer resources that focus on building the necessary awareness so that working men make these aforementioned actions a high priority in their day-to-day.

-This series of three articles will be focused on ways that men, especially young men, can investigate and reflect on the ways in which gender inequality manifests in their own workplaces.
+Okay!
+Let’s dive in, to the ways that men, especially young men, can investigate and reflect on the ways in which gender inequality manifests in their workplaces.

 Tactic #1: Discuss Your Workplace